-The Federal Permitting Improvement Act of 2013 would improve the environmental review and permitting process by:
+The Federal Permitting Improvement Act of 2015 would improve the environmental review and permitting process by:

-- Coordinating responsibilities among multiple agencies involved in environmental reviews to ensure that "the trains run on time"; - Providing for concurrent reviews by agencies, rather than serial reviews; - Allowing state-level environmental reviews to be used where the state has done a competent job, thereby avoiding needless duplication of state work by federal reviewers; - Requiring that agencies involve themselves in the process early and comment early, avoiding eleventh-hour objections that can restart the entire review timetable;
+- Coordinating responsibilities among multiple agencies involved in environmental reviews to ensure that "the trains run on time;" - Providing for concurrent reviews by agencies, rather than serial reviews; - Allowing state-level environmental reviews to be used where the state has done a competent job, thereby avoiding needless duplication of state work by federal reviewers; - Requiring that agencies involve themselves in the process early and comment early, avoiding eleventh-hour objections that can restart the entire review timetable; - Establishing a reasonable process for determining the scope of project alternatives, so that the environmental review does not devolve into an endless quest to evaluate infeasible alternatives; and

-- Establishing a reasonable process for determining the scope of project alternatives, so that the environmental review does not devolve into an endless quest to evaluate infeasible alternatives; and - Reducing the statute of limitations to challenge an environmental review under the National Environmental Policy Act from six years to 150 days.
+• Reducing the statute of limitations to challenge an environmental review under NEPA from six years to 150 days.

-The Federal Permitting Improvement Act of 2013 is a practical, industry-wide approach that builds on successful provisions for environmental review management found in the Moving Ahead for Progress in the 21st Century Act (MAP-21), Section 6002 of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), and Section 1609 of the American Recovery and Reinvestment Act.
-The Federal Permitting Improvement Act of 2013 also embodies the procedural improvements to the environmental review process repeatedly called for by the Obama administration.
+S. 280 is a practical, industry-wide approach that builds on successful provisions for environmental review management found in the Moving Ahead for Progress in the 21st Century Act (MAP-21), Section 6002 of the Safe, Accountable, Flexible, Efficient Transportation Act: A Legacy for Users (SAFETEA-LU), and Section 1609 of the American Recovery and Reinvestment Act.
+The Federal Permitting Improvement Act of 2015 also embodies the procedural improvements to the environmental review process repeatedly called for by the Obama administration.

-The Federal Permitting Improvement Act of 2013 would address the problem that far too many shovel-ready projects face today: lengthy project delays from endless environmental reviews and challenges result in lost opportunities to create jobs and grow the economy.
+This bill would address the problem far too many projects face today: lengthy project delays from endless environmental reviews and challenges result in lost opportunities to create jobs and grow the economy.
 Every year of delay results in millions of jobs not created.
 The creation of millions of jobs is worth ensuring that our government works faster and more efficiently.